ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 or binary data based on the JSON pointer referenced elements of "rcd" claim or the URI referenced content contained in the claim.

+* "SessionId" - An object with the String parameters: "local" and "remote".
+The String values of these parameters are UUIDs as defined in section 5 of [SESSION-ID] as "local-uuid" and "remote-uuid".
+This is designed to also work with the H.323 correlated [H-460-27] which refers to them as "Sender-UUID" and "Recipient-UUID".

+    { "local": String, "remote": String }

 * "A\[\]" and array of values of type A.